CHICAGO – CHICAGO (AP) — For each boy, the new school offered an escape and a chance at a life that seemed beyond reach.

-So when Cameron Barnes' mother died last year of liver disease, he returned to school the next day, finding solace there.
+So when Cameron Barnes' mother died last year, he returned to school the next day.
 "It was like being with family," he says.
-"It's like a brotherhood."

 And when it came time for his mother's funeral, the members of his "pride" stood with him.

 His mother announced she was moving to Michigan.
 She was tired of the violence engulfing her neighborhood; her brother was shot on their front porch.

 Marlon wanted to attend Urban Prep his senior year.
 But he had no home.

 Urban Prep staff huddled, and with his mother's permission, he was taken in by assistant principal Richard Glass, a Don Cheadle lookalike with an unflappable manner and a buttery voice made for radio.

 After nine months under the same roof, Marlon calls Glass "godfather" or "Pops."

 Glass calls Marlon "a great young man" who falls in love easily — a declaration that prompts the 18-year-old to rub his hand over his face in embarrassment.

 Marlon had moved around a lot, frequently living in neighborhoods so dangerous his mother kept him indoors.

 "Living here has given me so much freedom just to be a kid," he says, sitting in Glass' spotless kitchen.
 "I really haven't had a childhood.
 I couldn't go outside."